 There is a 40 euro registration fee non-refundable in case of cancellation.

-For the main AGM programme, the cost per person will be 380 euros - not including accommodation.
-Local members are warmly encouraged to join the Welcome Reception on Thursday 17 October, the Vorres museum visit and lunch on Friday 18 October, the visit to Pyrgos Vasilissis and lunch (subject to availability of places) and the Farewell Dinner at the Electra Metropolis Hotel overlooking the Acropolis.
-(Prices to be advised at a later date.)
+For the main AGM programme the cost per person will be 300 euros not including accommodation.
+Local members are warmly encouraged to join the Welcome Reception, the visits on Friday and Saturday and the Farewell Dinner at Café Avissinia (adjusted costs to cover individual choices).

 Please note: the pick-up points for the coaches will be:

-The hotels listed below are all located near to the 1st COACH Pick up / Drop off Point on the corner of PHILLELINON & N. NIKODIMOU Streets, Athens.
-They are also a 2 to 10 minute walk from the Ionic Centre; Aegli where the Welcome Reception will be held and the Electra Metropolis Hotel, venue for the Farewell Dinner.
+The hotels listed below are all located near to the 1st COACH Pick up / Drop off Point on the corner of PHILLELINON and N. NIKODIMOU Streets, Athens.
+They are also a 2-to-10-minute walk from the Ionic Centre and the Café Avissinia, venue for the Farewell Dinner.

 The hotels listed below are all located near to the 2nd COACH Pick up / Drop off Point on the corner of MELINA MEKOURI MONUMENT - 54 Vasilissis Sofias Avenue, Plaka.
-They are also a 2 to 15 minute walk from the Ionic Centre; Aegli where the Welcome Reception will be held and the Electra Metropolis Hotel, venue for the Farewell Dinner.
+They are also a 2-to-15-minute walk from the Ionic Centre and the Café Avissinia, venue for the Farewell Dinner.

 THE MEDITERRANEAN GARDEN is the registered trademark of The Mediterranean Garden Society in the European Union, Australia, and the United States of America